perbrage/sectoralarm/README.md

 # Sector Alarm Node.js Library

 ## Information
-A simple Node.js library to check the status and history of Sector Alarm sites.
-Library also includes notify functionality that executes a callback as the alarm status changes.
-Library also supports arming, disarming and partial arming using your digit code.
+A node.js library to communicate with your Sector Alarm sites.
+Library supports status, history, notifying when alarm status change and temperatures.
+This library can also arm, disarm and partial arming, including annex arm/disarm using your code.

 This library also supports multiple sites connected to the same customer account.